Skip to main content Skip to primary navigation

 This led in 1993 to the creation of a monitoring committee responsible for the follow-up of all slightly radioactive zones outside of the plant's walls and the elaboration of the most appropriate solution for the permanent disposal of the historical radioactive waste.

-Umicore and the federal and regional authorities continued to work together and since 2009 have been dedicating efforts to find a long-term solution for the disposal of historical radioactive waste.
+Umicore and the federal and regional authorities continued to work together and since 2009 have been dedicating efforts to find a permanent for the disposal of historical radioactive waste.

 A clear legal framework